Admissions to Global Bachelor's Programmes

 Please note that no documents should be submitted directly to Karolinska Institutet.

-- EU/EEA applicants with completed upper secondary school/high school are also advised to apply by 16 January.
+- EU/EEA citizens with completed upper secondary school/high school are also advised to apply in this application round.

 - National applicants should also apply in this application period.